Azure-Samples/azure-spring-data-cosmos-tenant-by-container-sample/README.md

 ## Multi-tenancy considerations

 This sample application fetches the value of the tenant from request header (TenantId).
 In a real-world application, it is up to you how to identify this while keeping your application secure.
 For example, you may want to fetch the identifier from a cookie, or other header name.
 The approach of assigning a container (or database) to each tenant may be useful if it is necessary to strictly isolate performance for each tenant.
-However, you should consider the trade-offs involved in taking this approach.
+However, you should consider the trade-offs in taking this approach.
 Review our article on [Multitenancy and Azure Cosmos DB](https://learn.microsoft.com/azure/architecture/guide/multitenant/service/cosmos-db) for more guidance.

 ## Getting Started